Skip to main content

 This class introduces students to basic methods and development platforms for Voice User Interfaces (VUI's) including Google Actions, Amazon Alexa Skills, and others.
 Students will learn principles of effective VUI design, discover the key ways in which voice interfaces differ from visual or menu-based interfaces, and delve into back-end mechanics of Automatic Speech Recognition, Intent Detection, Slot Filling, Dialog State Tracking, Text Generation, and Knowledge Representation.

-CS 472 - Introduction to Machine Learning
+CS 473 - Advanced Machine Learning

 CS 474 - Introduction to Deep Learning